Kafiil/ng-profile/README.md

 Building my profile as an angular 2 application with components and configurable data

-You can view this website here [here](https://kafiil.github.io/ng-profile/)
+You can view this website [here](https://kafiil.github.io/ng-profile/)